efuhrma/Biohackathon-Team-16/README.md

 # Task E: Find tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes. (

 What is an eQTL?
 Please explain in the context of the human organism.
+-An eQTL, or expression Quantitative Trait Locus, is a genetic variant that influences the expression level of one or more genes 12.
+In the context of human genetics, eQTLs play a crucial role in understanding how genetic variations contribute to differences in gene expression among individuals, which can ultimately affect various traits and disease susceptibilities.
+-eQTLs are specific locations in the genome that control the expression levels of mRNA (messenger RNA) for particular genes -eQTLs can affect gene expression through various mechanisms, such as altering transcription factor binding sites, modifying chromatin structure, or influencing RNA stability
+-Importance in human genetics: eQTLs help identify functional variants in genome-wide association studies (GWAS) by linking genetic variations to changes in gene expression, they provide insights into the molecular mechanisms underlying complex traits and diseases , eQTLs can help prioritize candidate genes for further functional studies

 How do I find eQTLs associated with genes using the GTEx project?
 Please provide an example using breast tissue on eQTLs that control BRCA1 expression.
+There are 1466 significant entries of eQTLs associated with the CFTR gene.
+CFTR is particularly relevant in epithelial tissues so I looked at the lungs, pancreas, and intestines.
+There weren't any results for the lungs or the intestines, but there were 14 results for the pancreas.
+Most of the results were for different parts of the brain, like the caudate nucleus and hippocampus.

 # Task F: Construct an hypothesis that the genes caused the disease phenotype by mechanism X.